-Item Date Adopted Time Span Update Due 2017-2042 Regional Transportation Plan March 28, 2017 Four Years March, 2021 Air Quality Conformity Determination March 28, 2017 Four Years March, 2021 2021-2024 Transportation Improvement Program October, 2020 Three Years June 2023 Annual Listing of Obligated Projects - 2021 December, 2020 One Year December 2021 2021-2022 Unified Planning Work Program May 25, 2021 One Year May, 2022 RVMPO Public Participation Plan August 2018 Two Years August 2021 RVMPO Title VI & EJ Plan August 2018 Two Years August 2021
+Item Date Update Due Adopted/Last Updated 2021-2045 Regional Transportation Plan September 28, 2021 Four Years September, 2025 Air Quality Conformity Determination October 28, 2021 Four Years October, 2025 2021-2024 Transportation Improvement Program October, 2020 Three Years June 2023 Annual Listing of Obligated Projects - 2022 December, 2020 One Year In Progress 2021-2022 Unified Planning Work Program May 25, 2021 One Year May, 2022 RVMPO Public Participation Plan August 2018 Two Years In Progress RVMPO Title VI & EJ Plan August 2021 Two Years August 2023

 Timing of the RTP update is determined by the timing of USDOT's Air Quality Conformity Determination on the current plan.
 Such determinations in air quality attainment and maintenance areas such as Medford (for carbon monoxide) and the RVMPO planning area (for $PM{10}$ ) must be made every four years, based on updated planning assumptions for at least a 20-year horizon.
-The 2021-2045 RTP is still underway and should be completed and adopted by the Policy Committee by June 2021, along with the Air Quality Conformity Determination.